tensorflow/tensorflow/tensorflow/core/ir/README.md

 ## Introduction

-This directory defined an MLIR dialect, the “TensorFlow Graph dialect”, that represents accurately TensorFlow graphs.
+This directory defines an MLIR dialect, the “TensorFlow Graph dialect”, that represents accurately TensorFlow graphs.
 Contrary to the previous TensorFlow dialect which made some opinionated choices that diverged from GraphDef and TensorFlow Graph semantics, this dialect embraces TensorFlow Graph as it is.
 In